msradam/adamr.io/content/about.md

 ---
 title: "Hey-o!
 Adam here. 👋"
 ---
 I'm a software developer at IBM and love tinkering, data wrangling, and theater-making.

-Day-to-day, I develop test automation and tooling for IBM Z mainframes.
+Day-to-day, I conduct continuous integration and execute test automation for the IBM z/OS mainframe operating system.

 In the recent past, I've stage-managed [Really Really Gorgeous](https://www.nytimes.com/2020/02/03/theater/really-really-gorgeous-review.html) at [The Tank NYC](https://https://thetanknyc.org/) and worked with [Buildly](https://buildly.io/), an open-source cloud migration and build platform.